Rei III: Rei's identity

+"Rei III" presents the theme of rebirth through the birth of the third Rei, a recurring Neon Genesis Evangelion theme.
+Writer Dennis Redmond, on the other hand, interpreted the cloning of Rei as a metaphor for modern capitalism; according to Redmond, "Rei III" also "turns the android and cyborg narratives of the 1980s against themselves".
+Academician Stevie Suan noted how Rei's soulless clones smile, something Rei in the series rarely does.
 According to Virginie Nebbia, the functioning of the individual minds of the clones remains a mystery, but there seems to be a backup of Rei's memory; the backup, however, is not about feelings, or perhaps only unconsciously, as evidenced by Rei's behavior in front of Gendo's glasses.
 Rei III sees Commander Ikari's old glasses, which Rei II has guarded in her home since the beginning of the series; Rei III tries to break them but starts to cry, revealing that it is an emotionally important object.
 Fabio Bartoli also noted how after Rei III's birth, the glasses reflect an increasingly intense light.
-Rei III, according to Anno, demonstrates in that scene that Gendo still has the memories of Rei's previous clones.
-Rei III tries to metaphorically break that bond by attempting to break the glasses held by the previous Rei, who was obsessed with Gendo.
+The third Ayanami clone, according to director Anno, still has the memories of Rei's previous clone; the third Rei tries to metaphorically break that bond by attempting to break the glasses held by the previous Rei, who was obsessed with Gendo.
+Scholar Medeline Ashby argued Rei is aware of her state as a clone and she frequently disobeys orders if given the chance to end her own life.
+According to scholars Mio Bryce, Paul Cheung and Anna Gutierrez, Rei and Yui symbolically become one during the episode, as "the roles of mother and colleague are enacted in saving Shinji from certain death".

-"Rei III" presents rebirth through the birth of the third Rei, a recurring Neon Genesis Evangelion theme.
-Writer Dennis Redmond, on the other hand, interpreted the cloning of Rei as a metaphor for modern capitalism; according to Redmond, "Rei III" also "turns the android and cyborg narratives of the 1980s against themselves".
-Academician Stevie Suan noted how Rei's soulless clones smile, something Rei in the series rarely does.
-Japanese academic Kaichiro Morikawa compared the aquarium in which the clones are kept to The Physical Impossibility of Death in the Mind of Someone Living artwork by Damien Hirst, which consists of a preserved tiger shark in formalin in a glass-panel display case.
-Academician Fabio Bartoli has linked the triad of Rei clones to the three stages of the soul postulated by the Jewish Kabbalah.
-Rei I represents Nephesh, the vital and biological breath; Rei II represents Ruach, the raising of man from a purely biological aspect and the distinction between good and evil; and Rei III represents Neshamah, the fruit of the connection between God and man.